-If you want to learn to skate or want to skate better, skating lessons are available at the Rink at PPG Place for all ages and ability levels.
-For more information about private lessons, please call the rink office at (412) 394-3641.
+If you want to learn to skate or want to skate better, skating lessons are usually available at the Rink at PPG Place for all ages and ability levels.
+However, lessons and classes are not available for the 2020–2021 season.

 Special Events at the PPG Ice Rink

-Light Up Night - Held the first night the rink is open for the season, with an American Cancer Society Tribute of Light ceremony.
+- Light Up Night: Held the first night the rink is open for the season, Light Up Night features an American Cancer Society Tribute of Light ceremony.

 - Mascot Skate: Enjoy an afternoon of skating with your favorite mascots, usually the day after opening night.